Thursday, October 31, 2024

 But the fact that Brown wrote what he knew--stenographer at a detective agency, a newspaper proofreader and a writer for newspapers and pulps--gives his books a solid realistic base, even when he soars, as he often does, into flights of fantasy.
 (He was a noted sci-fi writer as well and even his crime fiction has strong elements of the surreal and fantastic.)

-In Mimi, Sweeney loves classical music and hates swing.
+In Mimi, Sweeney loves classical music.
 A whole page is devoted to Sweeney listening to Mozart's 40th Symphony, his favorite piece of music.
 More biography, I am guessing.

 Now, let's get--finally--into the plot of Mimi.